Hollywood Actor Crowe PR Gift - ExBulletin

 Crowe tweeted to his 2.7 million subscribers that he had never visited Thailand, despite having passed through Bangkok six times.
 “The Thai government has put together this very cool thing.
 It’s called Sandbox Quarantine.
 If you are fully vaccinated you can fly to Phuket and move around the island freely,” Crowe tweeted.

-Crowe told the minister yesterday that he deeply admires Thailand, especially the hospitality of the people, Thanakorn said.
+Crowe told the minister on Sunday that he had a deep admiration for Thailand, especially the hospitality of the people, Mr Thanakorn said.
 The actor also suggested that more signs indicating tourist attractions be written in English.
 Crowe said he has yet to understand the subtlety of common Thai phrases and words, including khob khun mak (Thank you so much).

 Sources